-- 7.10.1 Each Panellist shall be visited annually by the Senior Assessor or Assessors of BEISL in order to carry out a systematic review of the Panellist.
+- 7.10.1 Each Panellist shall be audited at least annually by the Senior Assessor or Assessors and participate in the Operational Benching process.
 During this audit, the Panellist shall be required to confirm its adherence to the Guide to Market Benchmarks.
 The Senior Assessor or Assessors shall have regard to the following factors: - (1) Market position.
 BEISL will from time-to-time establish quantitative criteria as a qualification for serving as a Panellist.
 The criteria will normally relate to the number of fixtures of the vessel type or route the Panellist has concluded in a preceding period.
 Alternatively, BEISL may ask a Panellist simply to provide information covering relevant routes, such as how many fixtures have been concluded or negotiations engaged in.
 In some cases, it will suffice for the Panellist to confirm that their level of market activity exceeds a specific threshold set by the Senior Assessor.
 BEISL will treat all such information on a strictly confidential basis.
 Any information provided to the BEISL Board will be in a form which avoids any threat to the confidentiality of this data and will not be provided to the BIC. - (2) Staff levels.
-Are there sufficient senior staff members to ensure that the routes agreed upon can be reported every index day? - (3) Has a senior staff member who is a member of the Baltic been nominated for each category of routes (e.g. cape, panamax etc.) as the responsible Panellist? - (4) Confirm that no changes to the nature of the business have taken place which give rise to new conflicts of interest and that the Panellist still meets all the criteria for appointment. - (5) Confirm that the Panellist has contributed Input Data on the agreed routes on each index day and to note and explain any exception. - 7.10.2 Baltic's accounting firm reviews BEISL's records each year to confirm that this review process has been conducted with each Panellist.
+Are there sufficient senior staff members to ensure that the routes agreed upon can be reported every index day? - (3) Has a senior staff member who is a member of the Baltic been nominated for each category of routes (e.g. Cape, Panamax etc.) as the responsible Panellist? - (4) Confirm that no changes to the nature of the business have taken place which give rise to new conflicts of interest and that the Panellist still meets all the criteria for appointment. - (5) Confirm that the Panellist has contributed Input Data on the agreed routes on each index day and to note and explain any exception. - 7.10.2 BEISL operates "Operational Benching," an audit and quality control process that confirms a panellist's suitability.
+The process can result in a panellist being benched.
+A benched panellist continues to contribute assessments, but their contributions are not included in the index calculation. - 7.10.3 Baltic's accounting firm reviews BEISL's records each year to confirm that this review process has been conducted with each Panellist.